Skip to content

 What is the difference between SBA franchise loans and conventional bank financing?

 SBA loans are government-backed and offer longer repayment terms, lower equity requirements, and more flexibility for borrowers without extensive business credit history.
 Conventional bank financing typically requires stronger credit, more collateral, and shorter repayment periods, but can offer faster processing and fewer restrictions.
-The right choice depends on your credit profile, available assets, and how quickly you need capital.
+For multi-unit rollouts, the financing path each franchisee takes directly affects your opening timeline — SBA-dependent openings take longer, while conventional-funded franchisees with portfolio track records can close faster.

 Does the franchisor offer any financing assistance directly?

 Some franchisors provide in-house financing programs, deferred fee arrangements, or preferred lender partnerships to help franchisees manage startup costs.
 These programs are disclosed in the franchise disclosure document under Items 10 and 11.
-Comparing franchisor-offered financing against independent lenders ensures you select the most favorable terms.
+The strongest franchise development teams maintain preferred lender relationships where the lender has already reviewed the brand's FDD and unit economics.
+When a franchisee walks into a lender who already knows the brand, the approval cycle compresses from weeks to days.

 What financial documents do I need to prepare for a franchise loan application?

 Lenders typically require two to three years of personal and business tax returns, a current balance sheet, bank statements, a personal financial statement, and a detailed business plan including projections.
-For franchise financing specifically, having a signed or conditional franchise agreement and a site location letter can strengthen your application.
-Organizing these documents before approaching lenders shortens the review timeline.
+For franchise financing specifically, having a signed or conditional franchise agreement and a site location letter with defensible projections strengthens the application.
+Development directors who provide document checklists and lender-ready site report templates to franchisee candidates see faster application-to-approval cycles across the network.

 How does a ROBS strategy work for financing a franchise?